 Exoscale also allows the heavy mathematical computations that the consciousness transfer software would no doubt require in order to direct the quantum particle through space and time with pinpoint accuracy.

-Some of Simon’s drawings.
+Below, some of Simon’s drawings.
 Every single person is bald, huddled and sick looking.
 There are never any soft looking spaces, only stone and metal platforms and steps.
 It looks like a bleak existence.

 Protocol 1: The mission comes first.

 Protocol 2: Leave the future in the past.
 Don’t jeopardize your cover.